JMousqueton/CTI-MSTeams-Bot/README.md

 * [Leak-lookup](https://leak-lookup.com/): Leak notification
 * [Cyber-News](https://www.cyber-news.fr)

+## ToDo

+* Extract the RSS Feed from the main program to an external configuration files.
+* Add more sources

 ## Credit
 This was made by smelly__vx over a slow and boring weekend.
 We hope it provides some value to your channel and/or organization.